jpanther/congo/exampleSite/content/docs/advanced-customisation.md

 ## Overriding the stylesheet

 Sometimes you need to add a custom style to style your own HTML elements.
-Congo provides for this scenario by allowing you to overrid the default styles in your own CSS stylesheet.
+Congo provides for this scenario by allowing you to override the default styles in your own CSS stylesheet.
 Simply create a `custom.css` file in your project's `assets/css/` folder.

 The `custom.css` file will be minified by Hugo and loaded automatically after all the other theme styles which means anything in your custom file will take precedence over the defaults.